 Once an Ausome program is full, you are invited to join the waitlist for that specific program.
 Names will be added to the waitlist in the order they are received.
 Should a spot become available, waitlisted participants will be contacted by the Program Administrator.
 Athletes are allowed to join multiple waitlists at a time.

-Example: If Soccer, Water Polo, and Fine Motor are running concurrently, you may register for only one of the three programs.
+Example: If registration for Soccer, Water Polo and Fine Motor open at the same time, you may register for only one of the three programs.

 Each Ausome program is tailored to a specific age range.
-In order to maintain quality, integrity, and safety of our programs, we ask that members respect these age limits when registering for programs.
+In order to maintain the quality, integrity, and safety of our programs, we ask that members respect these age limits when registering for programs.
 Participants must meet the minimum age requirement prior to program start date.
 At this time, Ausome offers programs and activities for children and youth from ages 4 to 17.

-When registering for a program with more than one start time, your child will be placed in the group that best suits their age and skill level.
+When registering for a program with more than one group time, your child will be placed in the group that best suits their age and skill level.
 After the first session of the program, athletes may be moved to a different time slot.
 Please note that we cannot guarantee specific time slots.

-For the following reasons, parents/caregivers are not permitted in the gym during the session unless permitted by the Program Director:
+For the following reasons, parents and guardians are not permitted in the gym during the session unless permitted by the program supervisor: